-Our next exhibition, to be held in the Weston Room at the Maughan Library, will be: Eternal graffiti: British and American avant-garde poetry.
+Our current exhibition in the Weston Room at the Maughan Library is: Eternal graffiti: British and American avant-garde poetry.

 Running from 2 September to 14 December 2019, the exhibition charts the development of innovative and experimental poetry throughout the course of the 20th century in the United States and Great Britain.

 From the first stirrings of modernism in the work of TS Eliot and Ezra Pound to the proliferation of poetic styles and practices at the century’s end, the exhibition showcases the depth and range of material held in our special collections and archives.

 Highlights include correspondence from Allen Ginsberg and Lawrence Ferlinghetti, first editions of works by Ezra Pound, TS Eliot, and H.D., signed copies by William S Burroughs and Michael McClure, and rare publications by Gary Snyder and Amiri Baraka.

 Subjects and movements represented include the Beats, the Black Arts movement, small presses and periodicals, the British Poetry Revival of the 1970s and concrete poetry.

 For more information and a link to an entry ticket, guide and opening hours, please see the link to the right.

 The current display in the Entrance Hall celebrates the life of Frederick Denison Maurice (1805-1872), former Professor of Theology at King's and one of the most prominent theologians of the modern Anglican Church.

 In the mid-19th century, he became the spiritual leader of the influential ‘Christian Socialism’ movement.
 In this capacity and in the course of his life’s work, he strove to create a brand of Anglicanism that could overcome what he saw as the major challenges of the age – a divided society and a dwindling interest in the moral guidance of Christianity.